shashwathbc/shashwathbc/README.md

 ### Hi there 👋
-### I am Shashwath, a 24 year old Senior Software Engineer from Bengaluru, India.
+### Hi, I’m Shashwath, a Senior Software Engineer from Bengaluru, India, passionate about building scalable web apps and exploring AI.
-I am currently working as a Senior Software Engineer in Taazaa.
-I am a graduate of Dayananda Sagar College,Bangalore, where I studied Bachelor of Computer Applications
-I usually work on Javascript, React.
+I specialize in JavaScript, React, and Python, with growing expertise in Machine Learning, Deep Learning, and Data Analysis using tools like Scikit-learn, TensorFlow, and PyTorch.

 <!--
 **shashwathbc/shashwathbc** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.